Help Bridge the Divides in our Country

 National Week of Conversation is a unique opportunity for Americans of different views to talk with each other and, more importantly, really listen to each other.

 What is National Week of Conversation?

-NWOC is sponsored by several organizations which promote dialogue and encourage cooperation across ideological or political differences including the Bridge Alliance, Listen First Project, Living Room Conversations, AllSides, the National Coalition for Dialogue and Deliberation (NCDD) and the National Institute for Civil Discourse (NICD).
+NWOC is sponsored by several organizations that are part of the National Conversation Project which promotes dialogue and encourages cooperation across ideological or political differences including the Bridge Alliance, Big Tent Nation, Listen First Project, Living Room Conversations, AllSides, the National Coalition for Dialogue and Deliberation (NCDD) and the National Institute for Civil Discourse (NICD).